 Specifications and PCB:

-A quick look at GPU-Z to check that the information read is correct.
-The GPU frequency is 2310 MHz, and the Boost frequency is 2535 MHz.
-Don’t forget that the latter will be higher during benchmarks depending on the quality of your chip and determined by GPU Boost 4.0.
-The memory has a frequency of 2250 MHz.
+Let’s run through GPU-Z to check that the information read is correct.
+The GPU frequency is 2310 MHz, and the Boost frequency is 2670 MHz.
+Don’t forget that the latter will be higher in benchmarks, depending on the quality of your chip and determined by GPU Boost 4.0.
+Memory has a frequency of 2250 MHz.

-As we hinted to you, we did not disassemble our RTX 4060 Ti at the moment.
-The process is quite long and the timing for the test publication did not allow us to do it in good conditions especially with the update of our entire graphics.
+As we hinted, we haven’t yet disassembled our MSI RTX 4060 Ti.
+The timing of the test publication didn’t allow us to do so in the best conditions, especially with the update of all our graphics.